faseermr/CRUD-operation/README.md

 Assume you have node & mysql installed

-    1. Run this command to create a database and table
+    1. Run this query to create a database and table

         "CREATE DATABASE IF NOT EXISTS `crud_app` DEFAULT CHARACTER SET utf8 COLLATE utf8_general_ci;
         USE `crud_app`;